 Typically the method involves three rounds of breathing exercises followed by a cold exposure that you gradually increase in duration daily.
 For example, starting from a minute in a cold shower to something extreme like 20 to 30 minutes in a freezing lake (the latter is very dangerous if you don’t know what you are doing).

 The whole idea is that the breathwork makes enduring the cold a lot easier and the gradually increased time spend in the cold allows your body to adapt to the new stress.

 You might be interested in how the breathwork works.
 It basically involves cycles of hyperventilating and breath retention.
-For example taking in 30 deep breaths and then holding your breath for a minute.
-After the hold you take a deep breathe in and hold it for 15 seconds or so.
+For example, taking in 30 deep breaths and then holding your breath for a minute.
+After the hold, you take a deep breath in and hold it for 15 seconds or so.

-Below is an example of the breathe work from Wim Hofs YouTube channel (an embedded link, I don’t own the video or any rights to it).
+Below is an example of the breathe work from Wim Hofs YouTube channel (an embedded YouTube video, content not created or owned by ELderStrength.com).
 I recommend you read the next chapter about possible dangers before trying it.